Huánuco Pampa: Site Layout and Architecture

 Huánuco Pampa is located at an elevation of 3625 m on a plateau overlooking the Vizcarra River.

 This Inca center was designed after what is called the Architecture of Power, the concept where buildings and spaces are intended to reinforce the image of the empire's might.
 At Huánuco Pampa the immense rectangular plaza measured 550m by 350m which is more than 19 ha.
 The pyramidal platform that was invariably erected in the center of the plaza or to one side of it was a stage from which officials could preside over state ceremonies.
 The imperial highway typically took a southeast-to-northwest passage through the plaza, just as it did in Cusco.
+The central plaza of Huánuco Pampa created canals which could transport water into different architectures, baths and then into a pool and further reach a larger pool that reached 65x35m.

 The city covered about 2 km^{2}, within which more than 4,000 buildings were erected.
 Pathways radiate out through architectural sectors from the plaza, so that the city can easily be divided up to 12 parts.
 Dr. Eduard Craig Morris believes that this design may have been a reflection of the relationships among the ethnic groups of the area.
 Much of the occupants of the land were not there to live permanently but rather many of them went in and out of the area to fulfill their duties or participate in ceremonial functions.

 Huánuco Pampa is one of at least six sites that were called New Cuscos, built in the conceptual, if not actual, image of the capital.